lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/02 CommandsAndEventsManagement/03 Commands.md

 * ECAT_SET_SLAVE_STATE
   * Id: 2907
-  * Param_1: IP of the host to get the master data from
+  * Param_1: IP of the host to set the master data to
   * Param_2: name of the master to set the slave
   * Param_3: name of the slave to set
   * Param_4: state of the slave